Maria-Catherine/Cookbook-Trends/README.md

 #### **Thank you for reading!**

-##### To look closer at the visualizations: [Tableau Visualizations](https://public.tableau.com/app/profile/maria.catherine4989/viz/CookbookTrends/CookbooksPublishedbyYearListedSubjectsOverview)
+##### To look closer at the visualizations: [Tableau Visualizations & Dashboards](https://public.tableau.com/app/profile/maria.catherine4989/viz/CookbookTrends/CookbooksPublishedbyYearListedSubjectsOverview)

 ## References